What is This Morning's Spin to Win passphrase with the chance to win thousands

 How to enter Spin to Win on This Morning

-If you want a chance to win up to £3000 of tax-free money you can enter via the This Moring app or online.
+If you want a chance to win up to £3000 of tax-free money you can enter via the This Morning app or online.

 All you need to do is fill in your details and provide your name and mobile phone number.